 Making sure your readers have no issues reading your text requires you to structure it.
 Especially larger pages should not be written as a massive block of text.
-Structure it with paragraphs and split them in nicely readable chunks using HTML headings.
+Structure it with paragraphs and split those into nicely readable chunks with HTML headings in between.
 Ideally, the main heading should be an H1 (this is the <h1> element in your HTML) and subsequent headings H2's.
 If you need more hierarchy, you could even use H3's, but don't go deeper than that.

 This structure is good for your readers but also helps Google to find structure and hierarchy in your pages.
 The most important thing to do is to make sure there is a logical structure in your headings.
 Ideally, start with a H1, but starting with a H2 will not kill your SEO rankings either.
 The next heading-level should be either an H2 or H3, whatever comes next, similar as you would normally do when you build a Word-document.

 Why starting with an H1 is often tricky in Joomla

 In an ideal world, use an <h1> as the starting heading on every page.
 Always one and never more than one.
 Mostly you would want the title of the articles in Joomla to be the <h1> of the page.
 The problem in Joomla is that with the standard set-up, article titles are usually set up as <h2>:

 Now leaving this to an H2 is not really a problem, but if you want things to be perfect, it is better to use H1's.
 To work around this, you can use a number of solutions:

 If you do so correctly, you can achieve <h1> titles with the Joomla core options:

 - In your Article Manager, go to the Options and set the parameter Show Title to No. This ensures that the title in the article is not shown at all.

 - Instead, just start the content of every article with an <h1>.
 This may mean that you need to type the same title in both the Title field and in the editor window, but for smaller sites, this should not be too much trouble.